JulienPeignon/supervised-learning-coicop/README.md

 ### Project Structure

-- `requirements.txt` : Contains all the necessary dependencies to run this project.
+- `requirements.txt` : Contains all the necessary dependencies to run this project
+- `LICENSE.txt` : Contains the project's license terms
-- `data-viz.qmd` : JavaScript code for plotting accuracy and Sankey diagrams.
+- `data-viz.qmd` : JavaScript code for plotting accuracy and Sankey diagrams
 - `img/`: Contains images used in the README
-- `src/`:  Folder containing the source code of the project.
+- `src/`:  Folder containing the source code of the project
-  - `features/`: Scripts dedicated to data preparation and transformation.
+  - `features/`: Scripts dedicated to data preparation and transformation
       - `descriptive_statistics.py`: Generates descriptive statistics
       - `dic_cleaning_label.py`: Contains a dictionary of regular expressions for cleaning labels
       - `functions_clean_ean.py`: Functions for cleaning EAN (barcodes) codes
       - `function_clean_labels.py`: Functions for cleaning labels
       - `functions_get_true_label.py`: Functions for labeling data by matching
-  - `models/`: Scripts to create, train, and evaluate models.
+  - `models/`: Scripts to create, train, and evaluate models
       - `evaluation.py`: Evaluates the performance of the models
       - `flat_fasttext.py`: Implementation of the FastText model in a "flat" (non-hierarchical) architecture
       - `hiclass.py`: Implementation of the HiClass package for hierarchical classification
       - `lcpl_fasttext.py`: Variant of the FastText model in Local Classifier per Parent Level (experimental, not used in practice)
       - `lcpn_fasttext.py`: Variant of the FastText model in Local Classifier per Parent Node
-  - `visualization/`: Scripts for data visualization and model results.
+  - `visualization/`: Scripts for data visualization and model results
       - `export_data_quarto.py`: Exports data and metrics in a format suitable for visualization
 - `notebooks/`: Contains the Jupyter Notebooks for handling the developed functions
     - `clean_data.ipynb`: Notebook for data cleaning and preparation